ryadavnitb/Batch-6/README.md

 # 🌍 **EnviroScan: AI-Powered Pollution Source Identifier using Geospatial Analytics**

 **Submitted by:**
-*Shreya N Gowda*
+Shreya N Gowda
- Computer Science and Engineering
+Department of Computer Science and Engineering
- Jain Institute of Technology,Davangere
+Jain Institute of Technology, Davanagere

 ---